Lennie Goodings: Career

 Goodings has worked for Virago Press since 1978, through all its ownership changes.
 Virago was founded in 1973 by Carmen Callil, who was convinced an imprint devoted to women's writing, lives and concerns, could be both financially viable and an inspiration.
 Virago is now an imprint at Little, Brown, owned by Hachette.

 Beginning as publicist, Goodings continued to hold this position when the company became part of the British group Chatto, Virago, Bodley Head and Cape until it was sold to Random House, USA.
 She was part of Virago's management-buy-out team in 1987, becoming the Publishing Director in 1992.
 Goodings remained as Publisher and Editorial Director when, after eight years of independence, the company was sold to Little, Brown in 1995.
 She became Virago Chair in 2017 and appointed Sarah Savitt as Publisher.
 In 2006, Virago and Little, Brown became part of The Hachette Book Group.

-She has written a children's book When I Grow Up.
+Goodings is the author of a children's book entitled When I Grow Up.
 Her memoir A Bite of the Apple: Behind the Scenes at Virago Press was published in February 2020 by Oxford University Press.

 She has been a trustee of English PEN and is a board member of the charity Poet in the City.